microsoft/vscode-jupyter/README.md

 ## Working with Python

-Whether you are on VS Code Stable or VS Code Insiders, if you would like to work with Python just make sure you're using the latest version of the [Python Extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python) to enjoy the joint partnership of the Python and Juypter Extensions.
+If you would like to work with Python just make sure you're using the latest version of the [Python Extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python) to enjoy the joint partnership of the Python and Juypter Extensions.

 Please follow the [Python Extension ReadMe](https://github.com/microsoft/vscode-python/blob/main/README.md) instructions to get started and visit the [Python Documentation](https://code.visualstudio.com/docs/python/jupyter-support) to learn more about how the Python and Jupyter Extension are working together to provide an optimum Python notebooks experience.